tim-ioplus/ProustApp/README.md

 # README

 ## en

-The Proust App wants to inspire interesting thoughts and conversations to help to get know yourself and others better.
+The Proust App wants to inspire interesting thoughts and conversations to help you to get know yourself and others better.

 ## de

-Die Proust-App möchte zu interessanten Gedanken und Gesprächen anregen, um sich selbst und andere besser kennen zu lernen.
+The Proust app wants to inspire you to have interesting thoughts and conversations to get to know yourself and others better.